DiegoG1019/D_API/README.md

 - [Contributing](#contributing)
 - [License](#license)
 - [Support My Project](#support-my-projects)

-D_API is a personal project to practice API building, security, authorization and serving

-I'll be using it primarily for some of my own applications where I'd like certain configuration or other information to be readily available from a central, trusted location (and with known disk permanence, as opposed to some projects)

 ## Installation
 The installation process is much like any other ASP.NET API Project: Set up a reverse proxy, open up the firewall and run the thing